alainrk/cashout/README.md

 - **Balance Tracking**: Instant calculation of income vs expenses for any period.
 - **Category Analysis**: Understand where your money goes with percentage breakdowns.

+### Monthly Budgets

+- **Per-Category Budgets**: Set monthly spending limits for any expense category.
+- **Live Tracking**: See current month progress against each budget at a glance.
+- **Visual Feedback**: Progress bars and clear status when you are close to or over budget.
+- **Web-Managed**: Create, edit, and delete budgets directly from the dashboard.

 ### Web Dashboard

 - **Multiple Authentication Methods**: